-Kimberley Aboriginal Mental Health Subcommittee
+Kimberley Regional Aboriginal Men’s Health Subcommittee

-Maternal and Child Health Subcommittee
+Maternal, Child, Youth and Family Health Subcommittee

 The Maternal and Child Health (M&CH) Subcommittee has been meeting on a monthly basis since 2010.
 It is attended by midwives, child health nurses and Aboriginal health workers from across the region.

 The Research Subcommittee was formed in late 2006 with a mandate to guide research activity in the region.
 It is a research review committee, not an ethics committee.

 The Subcommittee aims to work constructively with prospective researchers to assist them to get the best possible local input and advice when developing proposals.
 For more information click here.